Stone walls, crocodile-filled moats, Rottweilers — our ancestors found some pretty creative home security solutions!

 We’ve chewed on a lot of theoretical stuff, so let’s get into what really matters.
 How do systems compare to each other, and which one should you get?

 A year or so ago, I would have made two best security system lists: One for monitored security systems and one for self-monitored systems.

 The features of these systems have blended so much that I think one list will better serve shoppers.
 I’ll be sure to indicate whether you would need a contract to use each service.

 While convenient features are important and worth weighing into the equation, the quality of the system itself still matters most.

-So I’ll be giving the quality of your home security system first priority in these comparisons while giving conveniences and customer flexibility a little less importance.
+So, I’ll be giving the quality of your home security system a first priority in these comparisons while giving convenience and customer flexibility a little less importance.

 Remember earlier when I suggested the future of home security will likely blend the features of monitored and unmonitored systems?

 I had Frontpoint in mind when I said that.